 BWOF, Compliance Schedule and Specified System forms and guidance documents are here.

 Specified Systems help ensure a building is safe and healthy for people to enter, occupy or work in.

 Buildings that contain certain safety and essential systems, known as Specified Systems, need a Compliance Schedule.

-They require ongoing inspection and maintenance to ensure they function as required.
+They require ongoing inspection, maintenance and reporting based on procedures to ensure they function as required.
 If they fail to operate properly, they have the potential to affect health or life safety.

 What is a Compliance Schedule?